lpadgett/DuckDnsIpUpdater/README.md

 # DuckDnsIpUpdater
-I wrote a script to automatically update your device's IP on [DuckDNS](www.duckdns.org) so you don't have to (:
+I wrote a script to make a cron job that automatically updates your device's IP on [DuckDNS](www.duckdns.org) so you don't have to! (:

 Just download the script, grant it the proper permissions, run it, and voilà!
-The IP for the corresponding domain will be updated periodically in the time interval you specified.
+The IP for the corresponding domain will be updated every 10 minutes (in the future I'll add functionality to permit users to set custom timeframes).